SpencerOdom/Facial-Asymmetry-Project/README.md

 150+	Significant asymmetry or pose issues

 🙋‍♂️ About Me
-I developed this project as part of my interest in computer vision and medical imaging.
+I developed this project as part of my interest in computer vision.
 Feel free to explore the notebook and reach out with questions or feedback!